 1108.5.2.7.1.1 Central holding cells.
-Where separate central holding cells are provided for adult males, juvenile males, adult females, or juvenile females, one of each type shall comply with Section 1108.5.2.8.
+Where separate central holding cells are provided for adult male, juvenile male, adult female or juvenile female, one of each type shall comply with Section 1108.5.2.8.
 Where central-holding cells are provided, which are not separated by age or sex, at least one cell complying with Section 1108.5.2.8 shall be provided.

 1108.5.2.7.1.2 Court floor holding cells.
-Where separate court-floor holding cells are provided for adult males, juvenile males, adult females, or juvenile females, each courtroom shall be served by one cell of each type complying with Section 1108.5.2.8.
+Where separate court-floor holding cells are provided for adult male, juvenile male, adult female or juvenile female, each courtroom shall be served by one cell of each type complying with Section 1108.5.2.8.
 Where court-floor holding cells are provided, which are not separated by age or sex, courtrooms shall be served by at least one cell complying with Section 1108.5.2.8.
 Cells may serve more than one courtroom.

-1108.5.2.8 Requirements for accessible cells.
+- 1108.5.2.8 Requirements for accessible cells.
 Accessible cells shall be on an accessible route complying with Sections 1108.1.1.4 and 1109.4.
-Where provided, the following elements or spaces serving accessible cells shall be accessible and on an accessible route:

-1108.5.2.8.1 Doors and doorways.
+Where provided, the following elements or spaces serving accessible cells shall be accessible and on an accessible route. - 1108.5.2.8.1 Doors and doorways.
 All doors and doorways to accessible spaces and on an accessible route shall comply with Section 1109.9.